jameshfisher/jameshfisher.com/_posts/2020-09-25-javascript-modules-for-grumpy-developers-from-2005.md

 ---
-title: "JavaScript modules for grumpy developers from 2005"
+title: JavaScript modules for grumpy developers from 2005
-tags: ["programming", "web", "javascript"]
+tags:
+  - programming
+  - web
+  - javascript
 ---

 These days you keep bumping into things like `<script type="module">`